Newspaper paywalls can work, but need fresh thinking

 - Print newspapers are made and distributed.
 The cost of running a print plant and running trucks is higher than the cost of moving pixels around.
 Newspaper sellers take a cut of the cover price.
 Any on-line sales would be direct.
 The potential cost savings are huge.
 Readers expect publishers to pass on some of the cost savings.

 - Readers who buy print newspapers generally read a number of stories.
 They could conceivably read the paper cover to cover then do the crosswords and Sudoku puzzles.
-Nobody reads like this on-line.
-As a rule on-line reads skip from publication to publication grazing on content.
+Nobody reads like this online.
+As a rule online readers skip from publication to publication grazing on material.
+This behavior makes justifying subscription costs difficult, as readers may only want occasional access.

 - Print newspapers don’t have realistic free competitors.
 Broadcast radio and TV news is free, but it doesn’t directly compete with printed papers in the way, say, Radio New Zealand’s web site is just a click away from Stuff.co.nz.